25 Ways Your Body Changes After 50

-The Remedy Rx: Atkinson says that the best method to deal with this is being active.
+The Rx: Atkinson says that the best method to deal with this is being active.
 "Being active means you're better at protein synthesis than if you were sedentary," she explains.
 "So stay active and then follow strength training with a high protein meal about an hour or two afterward.
 Strength training improves muscle protein synthesis!"

 Your Libido Declines

 After experiencing menopause, most women report a decline in libido, explains Atkinson.